 SIMON SCHROPP advises companies, trade associations, and governments on issues relating to international economic policy, international trade and investment disputes, regulatory issues, and competition and antitrust matters.
 He supports clients by applying economic concepts, principles, models, and methods to applicable legal concepts.
-Simon is recognized since 2015 in Who’s Who Legal for the Trade & Customs category as one of the “most highly regarded individuals” worldwide.
+Simon has continuously been recognized since 2015 in Who’s Who Legal for the Trade & Customs category as one of the “most highly regarded individuals” worldwide.
 In the 2018 edition, he is cited as “an exceptional multidisciplinary practitioner” by sources who also commend his “unique mix of economic and legal knowledge.”
 One client effuses: “Simon is incredibly creative, detail-oriented, practical and thoughtful.”
-The 2016 edition of Who’s Who Legal quotes clients commending him as someone who “knows trade economics better than anyone else; he is always available and responsive and his attention to detail is tremendous.”
+The 2019 edition of Who’s Who Legal calls him a “titan of the market and a diligent, accurate, reliable and creative economist” and quotes clients and peers commending him as someone who “will try his utmost to create a positive outcome.”

 Simon oversees the work of Sidley’s in-house economists and manages the Economic Analysis team.
 Sidley’s Economic Analysis team, comprised of in-house Ph.D.-prepared economists and econometricians, enhances Sidley’s services by providing economic analysis and insight across a wide range of disciplines, industries, and fora.
 In this role, Simon has gathered extensive experience in an array of disciplines, as well as in a variety of business sectors, including aviation, e-commerce, science and technology, industrial and consumer goods, mining and natural resources, energy and transportation, food and agriculture, and financial services.
 Simon supports Sidley’s clients and lawyers in a variety of fora, including before World Trade Organization (WTO) panels and the Appellate Body, domestic courts, arbitral tribunals, and domestic regulatory agencies.